pulcher/ignite-learning-paths-training-aiml/aiml30/workshop-instructions.md

     * This is not a rule and can change base on different model needs.
 * Drag the `Train Model` onto the workspace
     * Connect the 1st output port of the `Split Data` module to the 2nd input port of the `Train Model` module
-    * Select the label column name `Values` from the parameters on the right
+    * Select Edit columns and type `Value` and enter as the target column to train on
 * Drag the `Boosted Decision Tree Regression` onto the workspace
 * Drag the `Score Model` onto the workspace
 * Drag the `Evaluate` onto the workspace